 Board of Regents Policy Manual, Section 184.108.40.206

 To carry out special instructional functions such as basic skills instruction, the Institute may appoint instructional staff members to the position of Lecturer.
-Lecturers are not eligible for the award of tenure.
+Lecturers at any rank are not eligible for the award of tenure.
 Reappointment of a lecturer who has completed six (6) consecutive years of service to the Institute will be permitted only if the lecturer has demonstrated exceptional teaching ability and extraordinary value to the Institute.
 The reappointment process must follow Institute procedures.
-Not more than twenty (20) percent of the Institute’s FTE corps of primarily undergraduate instruction may be Lecturers and/or Senior Lecturers.
+Not more than twenty (20) percent of the Institute’s FTE corps of primarily undergraduate instruction may be Lecturers, Senior Lecturers, and Principal Lecturers.

 Board of Regents Policy Manual, Section 220.127.116.11